Urban fiction: Emergence of contemporary urban fiction

-Hip hop lit: hip hop music as an urban ballad
+Hip hop

 During the 1980s and early 1990s, urban fiction in print experienced a decline.
 However, one could make a cogent argument that urban tales simply moved from print to music, as hip hop music exploded in popularity.
-Of course, for every emcee who signed a recording contract and made the airwaves, ten more amateurs plied the streets and local clubs, much like urban bards, griots or troubadours telling urban fiction in an informal, oral manner rather than in a neat, written form.
+Of course, for every emcee who signed a recording contract and made the airwaves, ten more amateurs plied the streets and local clubs, much like urban bards, griots, or troubadours telling urban fiction in an informal, oral manner rather than in a neat, written form.

 One of the most famous emcees, Tupac Shakur, is sometimes called a ghetto prophet and an author of urban fiction in lyrical form.
-Shakur's early poetry was posthumously compiled into a volume entitled The Rose That Grew from Concrete in 1999.
+Shakur's early poetry was posthumously compiled into a volume titled The Rose That Grew from Concrete in 1999.

 Modern hip-hop literature in print form is a thriving and popular genre.
 Many non-fiction publications from figures in the hip-hop realm such as Russell Simmons, Kevin Liles, LL Cool J, and FUBU founder Daymond John feature prominently in this genre.
 Karrine Steffans and shock jock Wendy Williams have written blockbuster books for this audience.
 Both Steffans and emcee 50 Cent have had such success with their books that they were given their own imprints to usher in similar authors, such as for 50 Cent's G-Unit Books.

-Contemporary street lit: The new wave of urban fiction
+Contemporary street literature

 1990s

 Toward the end of the 1990s, urban fiction experienced a revival, as demand for novels authentically conveying the urban experience increased, and new business models enabled fledgling writers to more easily bring a manuscript to market and to libraries.
 The first writer in this new cycle of urban fiction was Omar Tyree, who published the novel Flyy Girl in 1996, which was reissued as a reprint in 1999.

 The genre gained significant momentum in 1999 with Sister Souljah's bestseller The Coldest Winter Ever.
 Teri Woods's True to the Game was also published in 1999, and became the standard from which the entrepreneurial publishing and distribution of contemporary urban fiction took note.
 The simultaneous publishing of these three novels created a momentum of readership for urban fiction and carried that wave for years.
 Thus The Coldest Winter Ever, True to the Game, and Flyy Girl are considered classics in the renaissance of the genre.

 Sister Souljah describes the untapped market for urban fiction and the stereotypes that held it back in its early years: